Boss-1s/generate-uuid/README.md

 * `name` - optional - string that will be used to create the UUID.

-Do note that `name` and `namespace` are usually used with only UUIDv1.
+Do note that `name` and `namespace` are used with only UUIDv3 and UUIDv5.

 ## Outputs